Creating a European-First Primate Rescue Facility on the Isle of Wight

-We are about to build two new giant domes at the Sanctuary that will become our new Primate Rescue Centre and we need your help.
+We are about to build two new giant bamboo domes at the Sanctuary that will become our new Primate Rescue Facility and we need your help.
 The pioneering technologies involved and sheer scale of our vision for this project will put our sanctuary and the Isle of Wight at the fore front of primate rescue and conservation in the UK today.
 Make no mistake about it, this is the biggest and most significant project in our history and we cannot wait to make our bold vision a reality.

-This new sustainably build walk through primate centre will be the first design of its kind in Europe, and the only bamboo walk through enclosure in Britain today.
+This new sustainably build walk through primate facility will be the first design of its kind in Europe, and the only bamboo walk through enclosure in Britain today.
 Marrying contemporary design and traditional materials with cutting edge technologies in construction, we will create a leading centre for primate rescue and conservation.
 The build will feature two giant domes and allow our primates continuous access to a high rainforest canopy that mirrors the natural habitat of many of our primates.

 Visitors will be able to take a trail that recreates the flora, fauna and wildlife communities of many of the countries our primates originate from – demonstrating the realities of the conservation crisis that threatens our planet’s ecosystem.

-Work gets underway on the project this autumn and with a fair wind and strong work ethic we hope to open our new Primate Rescue Centre in time for Easter 2022.
+Work gets underway on the project this autumn and with a fair wind and strong work ethic we hope to open our new Primate Rescue Facility in time for Easter 2022.
 The time scale is tight but we never shy away from a challenge and with your help we are confident we can rise to it.

 The Government's Kept Animal Bill